 Theft of trade secrets can be punished with as much as 10 years in prison and a $500,000 fine when an individual is convicted, or a $5 million fine when a company is found guilty.
 The company or person guilty of stealing trade secrets will also likely be required to relinquish any profits earned through his or her exploitation of the protected information.

 If you need help with understanding the theft of trade secrets, you can post your job on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.